Adaptive Regularization for Large-Scale Sparse Feature Embedding Models: Experimental Validation

 \subsection{Performance over Different Datasets and MLP Backbones}

 In this section, we compare test AUC across different datasets and MLP backbones to demonstrate the generalization capability of our method.
-The results, summarized in table \ref{tab:multi_performance_adam} and table \ref{tab:multi_performance_adagrad}, show that our methods consistently outperform other approaches on all datasets and architectures, achieving superior AUC in both single-epoch and multi-epoch training.
+Each experiment is repeated three times with different seed.
+We report the average test AUC using Adam and Adagrad optimizers in table \ref{tab:multi_performance_adam} and table \ref{tab:multi_performance_adagrad}, while the standard deviation and detailed scalability comparison are presented in appendix \ref{app:std}.
+The results show that our methods consistently outperform MEDA and weight decay method on all datasets and architectures in single-epoch training, except for the Amazon dataset which has less features and samples where SAM achieves superior performance.
+Notably, in multi-epoch training, our method achieves the highest AUC, surpassing all other approaches across every dataset and architecture.
 Furthermore, the gains are consistent across diverse model architectures, ranging from basic DNN to more sophisticated designs like WuKong, which capture complex feature interactions.
 Overall, these results demonstrate the robustness and versatility of our adaptive regularization approach across various settings.